Espa?ol

 TTFields are delivered through a special portable device with electrodes that are placed on your skin near the tumor.
 These electrodes are connected to a portable battery that you can carry in a backpack.
 The device sends mild electrical currents that target cancer cells while sparing most nearby healthy cells.
 The TTFields device usually needs to be worn for at least 18 hours each day, but people can continue most of their daily activities while wearing it.

-TTFields may be used alone or along with other treatments, such as chemo.
+TTFields may be used alone or along with other treatments, such as chemo or immunotherapy.
 TTFields tend to have few side effects (see below), so they may be used if other treatments have already been tried.

 Two tumor treating fields devices are FDA-approved to treat cancer:

-Research studies are also looking at using TTFields for other types of cancers, such as pancreatic, non-small cell lung, ovarian, and breast cancer.
+Research studies are also looking at using TTFields for other types of cancers, such as pancreatic cancer.

 TTFields do use radiation, but it’s a different type of radiation than traditional radiation therapy.
 The electrical fields created in TTFields are a type of non-ionizing radiation.
 Other types of non-ionizing radiation include radio waves, microwaves, and visible and infrared light.